ScoreUnder/razer-naga-keymapper-ocaml/README.md

 Compiling
 ---------

+1. Install opam, as well as ensuring you have the x11 & xtest development libraries and linux kernel headers installed.
-1. Install opam and switch into an OCaml 4.12.0 switch.
+2. Switch into an OCaml 4.12.0 switch.
    ```
    opam switch install 4.12.0
    eval "$(opam env)"
    ```
-2. Install dune
+3. Install dune
    ```
    opam install dune
    ```
-3. Find dependencies and install them
+4. Find dependencies and install them
    ```
    dune external-lib-deps --missing @all
    ```